tatey/conformist/README.md

 ### Virtual Columns

 Declare a column you want included in the conformed output that is not based on the input file.
-This is useful when you need to set values based on the conformist definition.
+This is useful when you need to set values based on the conformist schema.

 ``` ruby
 column :day do